hellstorm-software/Kult-Rising/readme.md

     - created new shirt icon
     - created new pants icon
     - created new shoes icon
-    - created new equipped icon
+    - created new equipped item icon
 - adjusted fridge size from 5x7 to 4x6
 - renamed mega backpack to Raze Tactical backpack
     - adjusted storage from special layout to 5x7 slots